 This is a unique expedition never before completed.
 Sure, people have skied the last degree to the South Pole, and from South Pole to the coast, but never combined the two.
 The benefits of this trip are many - you ski to the South Pole, experience the wild Antarctic plateau, complete a 'full-length' expedition without resupply and you return downhill with the wind in your back.
+Depending on the capabilities of the team, we may consider using Parawing kites for some of the return sector.
+We will train you in the use of these basic kites.
 Places are limited to 5 so be quick to join this Antarctic first.

 Arrive Punta Arenas.
 Check-in to hotel